 571 Projects is pleased to present past perfect // future tense: mixed media works by Dorothy Simpson Krause, a mini survey exploring a selection of works by this accomplished artist and digital arts pioneer.
 Executed through a combination of digital and traditional processes, these works elegize disappearing natural landscapes and delve into personal and universal histories.
-We hope that we will be able to open this exhibition on April 24th, but given the very fluid and uncertain nature of the COVID-19 pandemic, we may need to reschedule.
-Please check back with, and bear with us during this difficult time.
+We hope that we will be able to open this exhibition on June 19th for by appointment only viewing, but given the very fluid and uncertain nature of the COVID-19 pandemic, we may need to reschedule.
+Please check back, and bear with us during this difficult time.
 The exhibition will be on view through August 28, 2020 at 571 Projects, 56 Park Street, Stowe, Vermont.

 Since her introduction to computers while working on her doctorate at Penn State in the 1960s, Krause has explored the possibilities of computers and digital printmaking as an artist.
 Her investigations led her to a close collaboration with Hewlett Packard, helping them to develop archival inks for Fine Art applications and pushing the capabilities of their printers.
 Trained as a painter, but a collage artist with a magpie sensibility, she enthusiastically embraced the possibilities of computers as yet another tool in making art, and helped to pave the way for the digital art generation.
 As writer Meg Brazill noted in her Art New England review of Krause' work, "it's difficult to categorize or even discern with certainty, which technique she is employing.
 What's ultimately the story is the end result: her work.
 Krause's process is complex but her concerns are simple: her landscapes remind us of what we have to lose" (Art New England, March/April 2017).
 Each work in this exhibition speaks to the artist's fearless exploration of non-traditional methods, beginning at a time well before digital processes were made widely accessible.